IoTone/SpectaclesDeskWindow/README.md

 On time setup: virtualenv menv && . ./menv/bin/activate && pip install -r requirements.txt

+On a mac, if you attempt to run screencapture or things like that from inside of scripts, Terminal or iTerm may pop up and request permissions.
+See explanation and how to fix here: https://ladedu.com/how-to-take-a-screenshot-from-mac-terminal-screencapture/

+On Linux, it is worth trying to see if weston-screenshooter command works.
+If it complains with a "Permission Denied.
+Debug Protocol must be enabled", jump over to here to see how to fix it: https://gitlab.freedesktop.org/wayland/weston/-/issues/773 .
+Currently dwsvc requires wayland to run, and assumes the weston window manager.

 Run: python dwsvc.py

 You can check your service running on localhost:5002/camerafeed in a regular browser.